LeastAuthority/leastauthority.com/docs/backends/s3_implementation_overview.rst

 When a ShareSet is uploaded the storage index (a XXXbit pseudo-random number) is used as a template to generate a probabilistically "balanced" directory structure.
-The purpose of this process to facilitate  subsequent look-ups of the resource.
+The purpose of this process is to facilitate subsequent look-ups of the resource.

 Concretely the first two characters in the base32 encoded string (StorageIndex) are used to either generate a new directory, or reference one